markkerry/markkerry-hugo/content/posts/2022/04/ansible-part-1/index.md

 Each server returned `Linux`.
 Also notice `rc=0`.
 This means return code equals 0, success.

+That's Ansible installed and connectivity to each machine was successful.
 In the next post I will configure the load balancer and web servers using Ansible Playbooks.